openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/configure_devices.md

 @sphinxdirective

-Inference Engine API provides the :doc:`ability to configure devices <openvino_docs_IE_DG_InferenceEngine_QueryAPI>` via configuration keys and `get device specific metrics <openvino_docs_IE_DG_InferenceEngine_QueryAPI.html#getmetric>`__.
+Inference Engine API provides the `ability to configure devices <https://docs.openvino.ai/2021.4/openvino_docs_IE_DG_InferenceEngine_QueryAPI.html>`__ via configuration keys and `get device specific metrics <https://docs.openvino.ai/2021.4/openvino_docs_IE_DG_InferenceEngine_QueryAPI.html#getmetric>`__.
 The values taken from `InferenceEngine::Core::GetConfig <namespaceInferenceEngine.html#doxid-namespace-inference-engine-1aff2231f886c9f8fc9c226fd343026789>`__ are requested by the string name, while the return type is `InferenceEngine::Parameter <namespaceInferenceEngine.html#doxid-namespace-inference-engine-1aff2231f886c9f8fc9c226fd343026789>`__, making users lost on what the actual type is stored in this parameter.

 API 2.0 solves these issues by introducing :doc:`properties <openvino_docs_OV_UG_query_api>`, which unify metrics and configuration key concepts.
 The main advantage is that they have the C++ type: